MuertoGB/SMCFT/README.md

 ## Flashing An SMC

+1. Determine your [board-id](BOARD-ID.md) if necessary.
-1. Remove the internal storage drive.
+2. Remove the internal storage drive.
-2. If you have a portable device, plug in the power adapter.
+3. If you have a portable device, plug in the power adapter.
-3. Insert your USB stick, then power on the device whilst holding `Option ⌥`.
+4. Insert your USB stick, then power on the device whilst holding `Option ⌥`.
-4. Load into SMCFT from the boot menu and let 'startup.nsh' run.
+5. Load into SMCFT from the boot menu and let 'startup.nsh' run.
-5. Enter the platform type from the menu, then press return.
+6. Enter the platform type from the menu, then press return.
-6. Enter the motherboard model from the menu, then press return.
+7. Enter the motherboard model from the menu, then press return.
 The SMC will now be flashed.
-7. Type `exit` to leave the shell, or power down the device to complete the process.
+8. Type `exit` to leave the shell, or power down the device to complete the process.

 > ⚠ You may need to perform an [NVRAM reset](https://support.apple.com/en-mide/HT201255) after flashing an SMC.